peap/git-global/README.md

 Use `git global <subcommand>` to:

-* `git global [status]`: show `git status -s` for all your git repos (the default subcommand)
-* `git global info`: show information about git-global itself (configuration, number of known repos, etc.)
+* `git global info`: show meta-information about git-global itself (configuration, number of known repos, etc.)
-* `git global list`: show all git repos that git-global knows about
+* `git global list`: show list of all known repos
-* `git global scan`: search your filesystem for git repos and update the cache
+* `git global scan`: update the cache of known repos by searching your filesystem
+* `git global staged`: show status of the git index for repos with such changes
+* `git global status`: show `git status -s` for all your repos with any changes
+* `git global unstaged`: show status of the working directory for repos with such changes

 ## Configuration